harsa-dev/POS-System/design.md

 * Analytics dashboard
 * Customer ordering application
 * QR ordering system
-* Multi-branch management
+* Multi*branch management
-* SaaS-ready architecture
+* SaaS*ready architecture

-The customer application and POS system will share the same backend architecture and database domain model so customer orders can directly enter the POS workflow in real-time.
+The customer application and POS system will share the same backend architecture and database domain model so customer orders can directly enter the POS workflow in real*time.

 ---